 4. Let go of ‘Ideals’

 Such as getting the perfect baby items and toys, or planning for the most perfect birthday party or home-school plan.
-While the ideas in the parenting magazine may look amazingly attractive or doing the different craft activities daily to engage your child may paint you as a better parent in raising your child, it may not necessarily brings you joy.
-However, such discontentment may in fact rob us of our joy.
+While the ideas in the parenting magazine may look amazingly attractive or doing the different craft activities daily to engage your child may paint you as a better parent in raising your child, it may not necessarily bring you joy.
+However, such discontentment may, in fact, rob us of our joy.

 5. Avoid comparisons